dbcli/vcli/DEVELOP.rst

     $ pip install -r requirements-dev.txt

+You also need to a Vertica database account that allows you to do anything on the database, including creating and dropping schemata.
+The test code will create a schema named "vcli_test" to perform the testing.
+And it is dropped when the tests are completed.
+So you must make sure your database doesn't already has a "vcli_test" schema.
+Otherwise the data in it will be lost!

 The test code reads Vertica connection settings from an environment variable named ``VERTICA_URL``.
 Before you run any tests, you must set this variable somewhere.
 One place you can put this variable is virtualenv's `activate`